 Aerial view of Union Square on an overcast morning.
 The streets are sparsly dotted with pedestrians and street cars.

 A photograph shows a famous intersection of downtown Manhattan, lined with trolleys and a vastly different urban landscape.

-Located at 120 Broadway, the original Equitable Building was completed in 1870 and is part of history for being the world's first office building to feature passenger elevators.
-The building was very popular and eventually occupied the entire block (Broadway, Cedar, Pine and Nassau Streets).
+The Equitable Building was completed in 1870 and is part of history for being the world's first office building to feature passenger elevators.

-New York City’s original, Multi-storied post office building.
+General post office on Broadway and Park Row.
 The building is characterized by arched windows and columns on each level.